 - Specialized reference materials including materials such as the ASCE Annual Combined Index 1950-1998, Directory of Transportation Data Sources, FHWA’s Highway Statistics from 1945 – present, and Trip Generation.

-- State and Federal legal materials such as the Revised Code of Washington (RCW), Washington Administrative Code (WAC), Session Laws,,the Washington State Register, and the Code of Federal Regulations (CFR)
+- State and Federal legal materials such as the Revised Code of Washington (RCW), Washington Administrative Code (WAC), and Washington State Session Laws.

 Manuals and Specifications